5-choosability of graphs with crossings far apart: The proof of Theorem

-If $H$ is \ob{C3}, then let $w_1$ be the vertex of $H$ drawn by the triangle and $w_2$ the vertex of $P$ that is not adjacent to it in $G$.
-If $H$ is \ob{C4}, then let $w_1$ and $w_2$ be the vertices of $H$ drawn by triangles.
-By symmetry, we can assume that $w_1$ is the neighbor of $p_2$.
-Let $w_1x_1x_2w_2$ be the path in $H$ formed by neighbors of $p_1$.
-Note that $|L(w_i)|\in\{1,5\}$ by \refclaim{cl-nochord}.
-Choose an $L$-coloring $\vf$ of the subgraph of $G$ induced by $V(P)\cup \{w_1,w_2\}$ such that $\vf(w_1)\neq \vf(w_2)$ and either $|\lf(x_1)|\ge 4$ or $\lf(x_1)\neq\lf(x_2)$.
-Note that this is possible since $|L(w_1)|=5$.
-Let $G'=G-\{p_1,x_1,x_2\}+w_1w_2$ with the list assignment $L'$ such that $L'(z)=\{\vf(z)\}$ for $z\in \{w_1,w_2\}$ and $L'(z)=L(z)$ otherwise.
-Observe that $G'$ is not $L'$-colorable (since every $L'$-coloring of $G'$ extends to an $L$-coloring of $G$) and that it satisfies (P) for the precolored path $w_2w_1p_2$ or $p_0w_2w_1p_2$.
-By the minimality of $G$, $G'$ violates (T) or (O).
+Note that the choice of $\vf$ ensures that $B'$ satisfies (P).
+Observe that $B'$ may only violate (T) or (O).
 In the former case, by symmetry we can assume that there exists a vertex $z\in V(G)$ such that $|L(z)|=3$ and $z$ is adjacent to $p_2$, $w_1$ and either $w_2$ or $p_0$.
-It follows that $G$ contains a separating $4$-cycle formed by non-crossed edges, and by \refclaim{cl-basic} the interior of this $4$-cycle contains $K_4$.
-By \refclaim{cl-nochord} and \refclaim{cl-2chord}, there are no other vertices in $G$.
-Now, it is easy to see that the resulting graph is $L$-colorable.
-Therefore, $G'$ violates (O).
-Since $G$ is $(P,N,M)$-distant, this is only possible if $H$ is \ob{C4}.
-In this case the obstruction in $G'$ is one of \ob{P1}--\ob{P6}.
-Note that the edge $w_1w_2$ is contained in a triangle; let $z$ be their common neighbor.
-By \refclaim{cl-basic}, the $4$-cycle $w_1zw_2p_1$ surrounds $K_4$ in $G$.
-However, the graphs obtained from the obstructions \ob{P1}--\ob{P6} with the precolored path $p_0w_2w_1p_2$ by adding the vertex $p_1$ joined to the vertices $p_0,w_1,w_2,p_2$, deleting the edge $w_1w_2$, and adding $K_4$ inside the 4-cycle $w_1zw_2p_1$ are easily seen to be $L$-colorable.
+It follows that $G$ contains a separating $4$-cycle formed by non-crossed edges, and by Lemma~\ref{lemma-cl-basic}(d) the interior of this $4$-cycle contains $K_4$.
+By Lemmas~\ref{lemma-cl-nochord} and \ref{lemma-cl-2chord}, there are no other vertices in $G$.
+Now, it is easy to see that the resulting graph $G$ is $L$-colorable.
+This is a contradiction.

+Therefore, $B'$ violates (O).
+By the condition (D) for $G$, we conclude that $\ell(P')=3$ (and thus $H$ is \ob{C4}) and $B'$ contains one of \ob{P1}--\ob{P6}.
+Note that the edge $w_1w_2$ is contained in a triangle in $G'$; let $z$ be the common neighbor of $w_1$ and $w_2$.
+By Lemma~\ref{lemma-cl-basic}, the $4$-cycle $w_1zw_2p_1$ surrounds $K_4$ in $G$.
+However, then $G$ is obtained from one of the obstructions \ob{P1}--\ob{P6} with the precolored path $p_0w_2w_1p_2$ by adding the vertex $p_1$ joined to the vertices $p_0,w_1,w_2,p_2$, deleting the edge $w_1w_2$, and adding $K_4$ inside the 4-cycle $w_1zw_2p_1$, and all such graphs are easily seen to be $L$-colorable.
+This is a contradiction. \end{itemize}